FLU VACCINE FORMS – The following forms have been updated for the 2023/24 season:

 Please direct any questions or concerns you have regarding the provincial influenza vaccine supply to UIIP.MOH@ontario.ca.

-- Early October: Hospitalized individuals and hospital staff, long-term care home residents and staff.
-TBDHU will prioritize distribution to hospitals and long-term care homes in early October.
+- Late September/Early October: Hospitalized individuals and hospital staff, long-term care home residents and staff.
+TBDHU will prioritize distribution to hospitals and long-term care homes in late September/early October.

-- October: Individuals at high-risk of complications or hospitalization due to influenza.
-Please see high risk groups eligible for influenza vaccine in October.
+- October: Individuals at high risk of complications or hospitalization due to influenza.

 As TBDHU receives its influenza vaccine in increments, the initial influenza vaccine supply is prioritized for public hospitals and long-term care homes, including health care workers.
 Next priority for distribution is given to retirement homes and other congregate settings where there are other vulnerable groups.